pbprasad99/algorithmic_pareto/docs/Algorithms/Array_Partitioning/Hoare.md

 ##  Hoare partition with weak condition
 The problem with the partition scheme with a strict condition (where we always put pivot values  in one of the partitions) is that it produces unbalanced partitions when used in quickselect or quicksort.

-Consider if the above partition scheme were used in quickselect for finding the smallest element in an array of size n).
+Consider if the above partition scheme were used in [quickselect](../Quickselect/README.md) for finding the smallest element in an array with k=0 and fixed pivot selection at arr[0].

 What happens when all elements are duplicates :

 !!! info "Dry Run"
+    >l and r indicate the search space for each iteration of quickselect loop/each recursive call to quickselect.
+Comparisons refer to those made by the partitioning subroutine.

     ```
         [1,1,1,1,1,1]
          l         r   Iter 1 : 5  comparisons
          l       r     Iter 2 : 4  comparisons